Slapp62/portfolio_site/readme.md

      - Family Purity Calendar

 4. **Contact**:
-   - Features a fully functional contact form powered by EmailJS, complete with interactive tooltips to help guide users as they fill out each field.
+   - Features a fully functional contact form with interactive tooltips to guide users as they fill out each field.

 5. **Footer**:
    - Contains essential contact details and links to my LinkedIn profile.